Interview/Text: Kyoko Tokunaga Portrait: Masamasa Nishino

 It's a dance piece.

-── By dance piece, do you mean that the performers are only dancers?
+── When you say “Dance Piece”, do you mean that the only performers are dancers?

 There will also be actors.
-Kage, the artistic director and performer of a company called B-Floor, which is quite famous in Thailand, and Apom of Democrazy.
-Kage can dance, but Apomu has never danced before.
-Those are the two performers.
+Kage is the artistic director and performer of a company called B-Floor, which is quite famous in Thailand, and the other is Apom from Demo Crazy.
+Kage can dance, but Apom has never danced much.
+There are two performers.

 *All names are nicknames.
-Thai people are given nicknames along with their official names from birth, which is mainly used as a nickname.
+Thai people are given a nickname along with their official name from the time they are born, and this is their main nickname.

-Tam is a choreographer, director, and dancer who sometimes writes his own texts.
-Are you two or three years older than me?
-He is a very intelligent and well-bred gentleman, but he is a very outlaw in what he thinks and what he is trying to do.
+Tam is a choreographer, director, and dancer, and it seems he sometimes writes the texts himself.
+Maybe 2 or 3 years older than me?
+He is a very intelligent and well-bred gentleman, but his thoughts and the things he tries to do are very outlaws.

-── Tam-san and Yamamoto-san, how are you working together now?
+── How are Tam-san and Yamamoto-san working together now?

-The foundation is now ready.
-If the base is like a vessel, it's like thinking together about what kind of water to put in it.
+The foundation is already completed.
+If the base is like a vessel, we are thinking together about what kind of water to put in it.

-── It's a little hard to imagine adapting "Little Girl X" to dance.
+── It's a little hard to imagine adapting ``Little Girl X'' into a dance version.

-Today is the third week since I arrived in Thailand, and before I arrived, they had translated the play into action.
-It's not mime, it's the work of expressing the language scooped out of the play with the body, and as far as I can see, it's not wrong.
+Today is the third week since I arrived in Thailand, and before I arrived, they had replaced the play with movement.
+It's not mime, it's a process of physically expressing language taken from a play, and from what I've seen, there's nothing wrong with that.

-This is a bit off topic, but when it comes to why Tam wanted to make "Little Girl X" a dance piece this time, it's partly because he's a dancer, but at the same time, Tai has a lot to say.
-It seems that they are in a situation where they cannot say anything.
-It's a language control issue.
-He has an awareness of the problem there.
-In other words, when we chose the expression dance, it was intended to be an expression of our will to say, ``We don't talk.''
-However, if you do that, the story will become less and less necessary.
-For a while, I felt a sense of crisis that there was no point in me, that the text didn't have to be "Little Girl X", and it was painful.
+This is a little off-topic, but the reason why Tam wanted to make "Little Girl It seems like I'm in a situation where I can't say anything.
+It's a speech control issue.
+He has an awareness of the issue.
+In other words, when we chose the expression dance, it was intended to be a statement of our intentions as ``we who don't talk,'' and I fully agreed with that, so I thought, ``If that's the case, let's make a dance piece.''
+However, if you do that, the story becomes less and less necessary.
+For a while, I felt a sense of crisis, that there was no point in my existence, that there was no need for the text to be ``Little Girl X,'' and it was painful.

-I have.
+there is.
 I also think about the quality of the characters.
-Since it was originally written in Japanese, the place name “Shinjuku Gyoen” appears, but Thai actors do not understand it.
+The place name ``Shinjuku Gyoen'' appears because it was originally written in Japanese, but the Thai actors do not understand that.
 I want to take advantage of that difference.
-Alternatively, Thai actors are trying to reveal layers of culture by playing characters that are like symbols of Japan.
+Or, by playing a character that is a symbol of Japan, a Thai actor is trying to expose the layers of culture.

 That's right (laughs).
-Another thing I'm thinking about is that Thailand has something like "12 things to be Thai".
-There are 12 items like ``1, we must respect the king'' which was decided when the military caused a coup d'état.
-I'm going to impose something similar on actors.
-It's a system that binds identities.
-If the whole flow is vertical, it has already been done, so what we are thinking about is the horizontal device.
-As "Little Girl X" progresses, I will insert things that come out of the intersection of Thai and Japanese culture, such as a Thai perspective, a Thai perspective that I can see from a Japanese person, and vice versa. go.
-I think it's safe to say that it's a side spear that stops the story, but there should be something visible through it.
-Also, although it's called a dance piece, it's not really a dance.
-The choreography is entirely Tam's responsibility, but he says that he's tired of pretty dances and that it's a matter of incorporating everyday movements.
+Another thing I'm thinking about is that Thailand has something like ``12 rules for being Thai.''
+It was decided when the military staged a coup d'état, and had 12 items such as ``1.
+You must respect the king.''
+I'm planning to impose something similar on my actors.
+It's a system that binds your identity.
+If the overall flow is vertical, that has already been done, so what we are thinking about is horizontal equipment.
+As ``Little Girl I'll go.
+I think it can be said to be a horizontal spear that stops the story, because there must be something that can be seen by it.
+Also, although I say it's a dance piece, it's not really a dance at all.
+The choreography is completely in Tam's hands, but he says that he's tired of pretty dances and that it's all about incorporating everyday movements.

-── As an extension of that, Mr. Yamamoto, do you think the finished product will be a work that can be called "Little Girl X"?
+── In your imagination, as an extension of that, do you think the finished product will be a work that can be called ``Little Girl X''?

-I think we have to defend it to the death.
-In the beginning, I didn't have that vision at all, but now both Tam and I are aiming for that.
+I think we have to protect that to the utmost.
+At first, we didn't have that vision at all, but now Tam and I are aiming for that.